philipwfowler/gemucator/README.md

 # genucator

 genucator is short for "Genbank Mutation Locator".
-It is a simple Python3 class for incorporating into tools that, if you give it a mutation, it will tell its location in the reference genome.
+It is a simple Python3 class for incorporating into tools that, if you give it a mutation, it will tell its location in the reference genome (and vice versa).
 The `genucator` class accepts a path to a genbank file; since I am working with /M. tuberculosis/ this is the H37rV genbank file by default, but any genbank file should work.

 The package comes with a simple script called `genucator-run.py` that shows how it works.
 All these examples are for TB.